What is a business roadmap? Best practices to achieve your business plan

 These are the key steps for creating a compelling business roadmap.

-Who can use a business roadmap?
+Who uses a business roadmap?

 Anyone with a vested interest in your company’s success will benefit from having access to some version of your business roadmap.
 Since a business roadmap visualizes the company’s goals and objectives, think of it as a blueprint that all stakeholders can rally around and follow.
 Here are some of the types of people and teams who can use a business roadmap: